pratham-jaiswal/anifuri/README.md

 ![](https://i.imgur.com/wIANk1D.png)

 ><h2 align="center">Important Update</h2>
-><p align="center">The Aniwatch/Zoro Megacloud server fetching API has undergone some changes <sup><a href="https://github.com/ghoshRitesh12/aniwatch/issues/4#issuecomment-2532740768">[1]</a></sup>, causing the scraper package to fail in fetching streaming sources <sup><a href=https://github.com/ghoshRitesh12/aniwatch/issues/4>[2]</a></sup>.
+><p align="center">The Aniwatch/Zoro Megacloud server has undergone some changes <sup><a href="https://github.com/ghoshRitesh12/aniwatch/issues/4#issuecomment-2532740768">[1]</a></sup>, causing the scraper package to fail in fetching streaming sources <sup><a href=https://github.com/ghoshRitesh12/aniwatch/issues/4>[2]</a></sup>.
 I am unsure if this issue will be resolved.
 In the meantime, I am working on implementing significant changes to use alternative servers for data and streaming.</p>

 # Anifuri